Age: 48 / 5 Children

 Age: 34 / 4 Children

-A house occupied by known, active criminals was under observation by Acting Sergeant McMurrich and other officers.
-During the early hours of December 22, 1968, 15 to 20 persons left the residence and approached the officer in a threatening manner.
+Shortly before four in the morning, December 22, 1968, Acting Sergeant McMurrich was working on a surveillance team with other officers.
+They were watching attendees in a party at a home on East 27th Street, on Hamilton’s Mountain.
+While outside, 15 to 20 persons left the residence and approached the officers in a threatening manner.
 The officer fired several warning shots but was overpowered, beaten and shot to death with his own gun.

 On February 25, 1992, Police Constable Paul Johnston was working with his partner, Police Service Dog (PSD) Troy.
 They responded with a number of other officers to a domestic call on Manning Ave.
 A woman and her children were hiding in their house while the suspect was outside in the yard armed with a gun.
 Initially the officers didn’t see the man until he raised the weapon and pointed it at an officer.